hackcheckio/Hackcheck-Private-API/FAQ.md

-# Where does all of this data come from?
+# Where does Hackcheck get all of this data?
-All the data we return is collected from a broad range of sources.
-These sources include forums, dark parts of the internet, and security researchers.
-Our team constantly keeps an eye out for new breaches.
+We search and monitor multiple clear-web and dark-web forums where data breaches are commonly published.
+When new data is posted on any of these various sources our team quickly collects the contents of it and parses through it, then we import it to our database.

+# Is this legal?
+Hackcheck is in compliance with the laws of the jurisdictions we currently operate in.
+If you have any further concerns regarding the legality of our service we recommend that you contact an expert on law in the country you reside in.

+# How can I get my data remove?
+If you've come across your data in our data breach collection and want it to be remove you can contact us via email at [support@hackcheck.io](mailto:support@hackcheck.io) and request removal of said data.

+# Does Hackcheck keep any logs?
+We make it a goal to deliver our product in the most secure way possible, Hackcheck doesnt make logs of any query you may perform on any of our platforms.

+# How is Hackcheck different?
+Hackcheck provides the ability to search through a ton of different fields while maintaining lightning fast response times.
+Most other services are a lot more limited on the searches that you can perform.
+Hackcheck also has more records than any other site and our collection of data is growing daily.
+Our API also makes it easy to integrate our service into your own security based project(s).

+# How do I gain access?
+You can gain access to our service by purchasing a plan [here](https://hackcheck.io/plans).

 # What payment methods do you accept?
 We currently accept many cryptocurrencies including Bitcoin (BTC), Bitcoin Cash (BCH), Ethereum (ETH), Litecoin (LTC), USD Coin (USDC), and Dai.
-We plan to expand our payment methods in the future to include options such as credit and debit cards integrated with Stripe and PayPal.
+We plan to expand our payment methods in the future to include options such as credit and debit cards integrated with Stripe, and PayPal.

-# What's the difference between HackCheck and other similar services?
-One major difference is that we offer our API.
-The HackCheck API has been specifically designed by developers, for developers.
-It's never been so easy to parse the response returned.
-Our API also offers low rate-limit to allow for you to work fast and efficiently.

-# Am I able to download these databases from your service?
-We do not provide any feature to download databases, neither do we plan to.

-# Is this service legal?
-When a website has a data breach, many times the data usually ends up getting leaked into the public, therefore being considered public domain.
-All information provided by HackCheck is all publically owned, therefore being considered fully legal to use.
-As a user of our services, you are still required to follow our [Terms of Services](https://hackcheck.io/TOS).
+# I have more questions!
+If you still have questions regarding our service you can contact via email at [support@hackcheck.io](mailto:support@hackcheck.io).